 I don't want this to be the end, Kate.
 I don't say this about many people, but there's something about you that intrigues me, makes me want to know more.
 I know you have a story, much deeper and more complicated than the one I profiled for you yesterday.
 Maybe this makes me nosy, but I can't help myself.
 I'm a writer.
 I live for the story.
 And I want to learn yours.

 I can almost guarantee you're going to hate me for what I'm planning to do later this afternoon.
 I know you probably don't want to see me anywhere near the Twelfth Precinct ever again.
 But yesterday when I went home, I did something I haven't done in ages; I wrote.
 I've been blocked for months, but all of the sudden there was a fresh new character in my head.

 So please don't hate me for showing up at the precinct in a few minutes.
-Just like I told you during the case, I'm here for the story.
+Like I told you during the case, I'm here for the story.
 And now I'm here for your story, too.
 For research for my next novel, starring a smart, savvy female detective.
 I promise, you're going to love her!

 I know you'll never read this letter, but it feels so much better to have this all written down.
-I guess you could say that it helps me organize my thoughts, sort out my feelings.
+I guess you could say it helps me organize my thoughts, sort out my feelings.

-And if you do end up hurting me for barging into your life this afternoon, well, perhaps someone will stumble across this and then they'll know the reason behind my demise.
+And if you do end up hurting me for barging into your life this afternoon, well, perhaps someone will stumble across this and they'll know the reason behind my demise.